Harsheni10160/-E-Commerce-follow-along/README.md

 ## Milestone 3 :
 set up dedicated folders for organizing backend code effectively.Initialized and configured a Node.js server to handle API requests.Connected the application to MongoDB to store and manage data.Implemented basic error handling error handling to ensure smooth server operation

+## Milestone 4:
+created a User Model to define how user data is structured in the database also developed a User Controller to manage user interactions,like adding or retrieving data.Additionally ,configured Mu4lter to handle file uploads,allowing users to store files such as image.